Shashank908/blogging-platform/readme.md

 4.)
 ElasticSearch 7.10
 5.)
 In PHP ini file, maximum execution time and memory should be greater than 1 GB 6.) cURL should be enabled
+7.)
+Xdebugger Should be installed and configured for unit test check

 ```